openownership/data-standard/docs/schema/guidance/identifiers.rst

 Person Identifiers
 ------------------
+f
 System Identifiers
 ++++++++++++++++++

-If the source system has assigned a unique identifier to each person, and this identifier can be published, then this should be included with the scheme 'MISC-{Publisher Name}'.
+If the source system has assigned a unique identifier to each person, and this identifier can be published, then this SHOULD be included with the scheme 'MISC-{Publisher Name}'.

 For example, a beneficial ownership reporting system may maintain a database table of 'person' records, each with its identifier as a primary key.
-So that users can recognise references to the same person in separate statements, this identifier should be included in the published data, either in raw form, or modified to ensure a unique value.
+So that users can recognise references to the same person in separate statements, this identifier SHOULD be included in the published data, either in raw form, or modified to ensure a unique value.

 Shared identifiers
 ++++++++++++++++++

-If the source system has collected known identification numbers for a person, and these can be published without privacy or security risks, then these should also be included in the ``PersonStatement.identifiers`` array.
+If the source system has collected known identification numbers for a person, and these can be published without privacy or security risks, then these SHOULD also be included in the ``PersonStatement.identifiers`` array.

-In such cases, the values for ``scheme`` should be:
+In such cases, the values for ``scheme`` SHOULD be:

 {JURISDICTION}-{TYPE}